JulianFuchs/Image-Compression-Project/README.md

-# Image-Compression-Project for Computational Intelligence Lab at ETH Zurich
+# Image-Compression-Project
-Image Compression with patch based pca in matlab
+Image Compression with patch based pca in matlab fot the Computational Intelligence Lab 2015 at ETH Zurich